shubhankargupta/GigWorker-Well-Being/README.md

 # Driver-Well-Being

-MERN stack application to improve the well being of workers by collecting their Fitbit Sensing Data and sharing with another person (i.e. supporter) who can help them to persuade to set and achieve personalized goals.
+MERN stack application to improve the well being of remonte workers by collecting their Fitbit Sensing Data and sharing with another person (i.e. supporter) who can help them to persuade to set and achieve personalized goals.

 ## Prerequisties for the Application